 Caregiver Resources:

-- National Organization on Disability: (helps with hiring, training, etc)
+- National Organization on Disability: helps with hiring, training, etc.

-- American Association of People with Disabilities: (helps with jobs, advocacy, voter information, scholarships, etc)
+- American Association of People with Disabilities: helps with jobs, advocacy, voter information, scholarships, etc

-Medicare/Medicaid Resources:
+Employment Resources:

 “Way2Work Maryland is a partnership between the University of Maryland’s Center for Transition and Career Innovation (CTCI) and DORS, the Division of Rehabilitation Services through the Maryland State Department of Education.
 It is a project designed to improve the academic and career success of students with disabilities in Maryland through work-based learning experiences.
 The project serves students with either an Individualized Education Program (IEP) or a 504 Plan who will complete high school with a diploma or certificate in 2019 or 2020.”